-While we have more excellent technological capabilities, the road forward is not always smooth.
+While we have more excellent new digital technologies, the road forward is not always easy.
 Numerous challenges can impede even the most ambitious endeavors, ranging from gaining funds to moving from outdated systems.

 Here, we’ll look at the three most typical digital transformation challenges.
 We’ll also go through ways to overcome these obstacles and bring in the benefits your organization desires.